Where The Journey Begins

 “But at least I know Anodyne’s name draws fear even here.”

-He forgot about time after that, moving through as fast as possible until he realised the carriage he was about to enter had a large brass number bolted to the door.
+He forgot about time after that, moving through as fast as possible until he realized the carriage he was about to enter had a large brass number bolted to the door.

 “So this is a dream.
 Not technically Hollow, but might as well be.
 I guess the kids didn’t lie to me.”